Table of Contents

 - 15–20 g fresh leaf can kill a horse, 1–5g a sheep.

 - Ingesting a handful of flowers is lethal.

 - Most symptoms from oleander poisoning are cardiac and gastrointestinal in nature and appear four hours after the ingestion.

 - Oleander poisoning can be fatal with relatively small amounts ingested.

 - Wash hands carefully after touching the leaves, flower and latex.

-- Educate children about the poisonous properties of plant.
+- Educate children about the poisonous properties of the plant.

 - Frohne DP, Fander HJ.
-A colour Atlass of poisonous plants.
+A color Atlass of poisonous plants.
 London: Wolfe Publishing LTD;1984.